What would you do for the perfect meal? Put up with wannabe influencers? Pretend to like wine? Endure unfriendly waiters?

 Back in 2011 the late A.A.
 Gill, a British food and travel writer and critic wrote a piece in Vanity Fair called “Tour De Gall.”

-That problem?
-Judging a restaurant on its reputation.
-And assuming everything must be perfect (when the truth is, a seminal dining experience is more like BDSM than a Balinese massage).
+That mistake?
+Judging a restaurant (purely) on its reputation.
+And assuming everything must be perfect (when the truth is, a great dining experience is more like BDSM than a Balinese massage).

 To give you a taste, this is how Gill describes L’Ami Louis: “The cramped tables are set with labially pink cloths, which give it a colonic appeal and the awkward sense that you might be a suppository.”